 If you takeaway nothing else from this post, I need you to remember one thing:

 Everything happens for you.

+You must ingrain this into your brain to the point where you believe it.
 Remind yourself of this everyday.
 It will change your entire life and the way you experience it, whether you’re on your next adventure or at home.

 If you feel like you have a negative mindset about life in general, I highly recommend that you start challenging some of your current beliefs and replace them with some better ones.